futuremarc/SensToken/README.md

 # SensToken
-A token sale dApp for SensTokens built with react, redux, and truffle
+A token sale dApp for SensTokens built with react, redux, and truffle.

 [See it here](https://futuremarc.github.io/SensToken/)

 ## Install

+1. Make sure you have truffle installed globally `npm install -g truffle`.
-`npm install` or `yarn install`
+2. `npm install` or `yarn install`
+3. Run in `truffle develop` on port `9545`.

 ## Available Scripts

 ### `npm run dev`

-Install Truffle 4 (`npm install -g truffle`) and run in `truffle develop`, this script will build the contracts and migrate them on port `9545` and open the app in dev mode at [http://localhost:3000](http://localhost:3000).<br>
+this script will build the contracts and migrate them to port `9545` then open the app in dev mode at [http://localhost:3000](http://localhost:3000).<br>

 ### `npm run build`